 Mike Pompeo last night to let him know I was resigning from that.
 I can’t do it.
 I can’t stay," he explained.
 "We didn’t sign up for what you saw last night," Mulvaney added, referring to the Captiol riots where at least five people have been reported killed.
 He later added that Trump was "not the same as he was eight months ago," and noted that those who choose to stay are doing so "because they’re worried the president might put someone worse in."
 06

 Matthew Pottinger, Deputy National Security Adviser

 that Pottinger was just one of many senior White House staffers "dismayed" at Trump's behavior leading up to and during the riots.
-CNN sources reported on Jan.
+Bloomberg reported on Jan.
+7 CNN on Jan.
 7 that while staffers were "visibly shaken" amid the chaos, the president was "borderline enthusiastic," and reportedly only agreed to record a last-minute video calling off the assault after multiple advisers lobbied for him to make a formal statement.
-In that statement, Trump once again made unsubstantiated claims about a "stolen" and "fraudulent" election.
-"Go home.
+In that statement, Trump once again made unsubstantiated claims about a "stolen" and "fraudulent" election. " sources reported Go home.
 We love you.
 You're very special," Trump said to the rioters attacking the U.S. Capitol.
 07

 Sarah Matthews, White House Deputy Press Secretary

 White House deputy press secretary, Sarah Matthews, announced her resignation on Jan.
 6 in response to the Capitol siege.

 I was deeply disturbed by what I saw today," Matthews said in a statement, reported by Fox News chief White House news correspondent John Roberts via Twitter.
 "I'll be stepping down from my role, effective immediately.
 Our nation needs a peaceful transfer of power."
 08

 Anna Cristina Niceta, White House Social Secretary

 Stephanie Grisham, First Lady's Chief of Staff and former White House Press Secretary

 First lady Melania Trump's chief of staff and former White House press secretary, Stephanie Grisham, announced her resignation on Jan.
 6.